asgharali101/Netflix-Clone-Website/README.md

-Certainly!
-Here's a more visually appealing and simplified version of the README instructions:

 ```
 # Getting Started with Your Project

-Welcome to your new project!
+## Welcome to your new project!
 Follow these simple steps to get started:

 ## Step 1: Create Your Project